Mattie Franklin: Fictional character biography

 Martha "Mattie" Franklin is a troubled youth who grew up with her father after her mother died.
 After overhearing a phone call between her father and Norman Osborn about The Gathering of Five, she takes her father's place during the Gathering and is endowed with the powers that Norman Osborn desired for himself.

 During one of Spider-Man's temporary retirements, she wears a near-identical costume and fills in for him.
-Mattie has long been an obsessive fan of Spider-Man who inspired her career as a superhero.
+Franklin has long been an obsessive fan of Spider-Man who inspired her career as a superhero.
 This obsession is coupled with repressed romantic feelings for him, which she revealed during a state of delirium after suffering a head injury in battle.
 She is defeated by Shadrac, forcing Spider-Man to return to the costume and save her.
 After Spider-Man's return, she assumes the identity of Spider-Woman.
 Eventually Charlotte Witter, a villain also going by the name of Spider-Woman, attacks her and steals her powers.
 Mattie manages not only to reabsorb her own powers, but also to absorb the powers of all three previous Spider-Women.
 Assisted by Madame Web and Jessica Drew, she hunts down supervillains wherever she can find them.

 Lonely from having only her constantly working father to live with, Franklin moves in with J. Jonah Jameson, a close friend of her father, and his wife Marla who happens to be her aunt.
 They have Franklin (a straight-"A" student) enrolled in a private school, where a classmate, Cheryl, spots her using her powers and becomes her friend and biggest fan.
-During this time, the powers Mattie absorbed from previous Spider-Women begin returning to their original owners.
+During this time, the powers Franklin absorbed from previous Spider-Women begin returning to their original owners.

 She is featured in the series Contest of Champions II.
 Having escaped from brutal gladitorial fights that other Earth superheroes are unwittingly brainwashed into, she flees into a mysterious jungle and is almost slain by foe and naive friend alike.
 She ultimately teams up with all original heroes and veterans Iron Man and Psylocke.

 Alias

 While on a first date, Mattie is slipped a date rape drug.
-Since by this time she has completely lost the toxin resistance power she absorbed from Jessica Drew, she is rendered senseless.
-A small-time drug dealer then exploits her to produce a drug called Mutant Growth Hormone, as well as using her for prostitution.
-In order to keep her prisoner, he regularly doses her with psychoactive drugs.
+Since by this time she has lost the toxin resistance power she absorbed from Jessica Drew, she is rendered senseless.
+A small-time drug dealer then exploits her to produce a drug called Mutant Growth Hormone (MGH), as well as using her for prostitution.
+To keep her prisoner, he regularly doses her with psychoactive drugs.
 Private investigator Jessica Jones, with the help of Jessica Drew, rescues Mattie and returns her to Jonah and Marla.
-Mattie goes through counseling in order to get over her dependence on the drugs with which she was sedated.
+Mattie goes through counseling to get over her dependence on the drugs with which she was sedated.